vmware/vic-product/docs/user_doc/vic_users/container_provisioning_options_reference.md

 - **Restart Policy**.
 The restart behavior that should be applied when the container exits.
 You can select one of the following options:
     - **None**.
 Default behavior.
     - **On-failure**.
 Indicates that the container must restart only when the process running on it fails.
 If you select this, you must specify the maximum number of restarts.
     - **Always**.
-Indicates that the container must restart when the process it is running completes.
+Indicates that the container must restart irrespective of the exit code of the process it is running.
 - **Max Restarts**.
 The maximum number of times that the container tries to restart when it fails.
 - **CPU shares**.
 An integer value that specifies the CPU shares for this container in relation to the other container VMs in the VCH resource pool.
 - **Memory Limit**.
 The quantity of memory for use by the VCH resource pool.
 This limit also applies to the container VMs that run in the VCH resource pool.
 Specify the memory reservation value in MB.